Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Background: Defining Fairness

-Trust in technology comprises human characteristics (e.g., personality and ability), environmental characteristics (e.g., cultural background and institutional factors), and technological characteristics (e.g., performance, such as reviews from other users, and goal congruence, ensuring the AI’s goals align with human/organizational goals) \cite{siau2018building}.
-Specific factors that impede trust in AI include its role in technological displacement, lack of transparency, and privacy concerns arising from the collection and reliance on large training datasets \cite{siau2018building}.
+Trust in AI-driven recruitment technology is influenced by the characteristics of the end-user (e.g., the jobseeker's or recruiter's personality and ability), the organizational environment (e.g., institutional policies and workplace culture), and the recruitment system itself (e.g., accuracy, performance, transparency, user reviews, and goal congruence---the alignment between the system's objectives and organizational or individual user goals) \cite{siau2018building}.
+Specific factors that impede trust in AI include its role in technological displacement, lack of transparency, biased or unfair decisions, lack of accountability for those responsible for AI decisions, and privacy concerns arising from the collection and reliance on large training datasets \cite{siau2018building,afroogh2024trust,lockey2021review}; for a detailed review of trust in AI, we direct readers to the paper by Afroogh et al. \cite{afroogh2024trust}.
 A 2019 poll highlights the lack of trust in AI, revealing that 88\% of Americans are skeptical of AI-driven recruitment \cite{shaw2003justify, feffer_2019}, and as of 2023, 71\% opposed AI making final hiring decisions \cite{pewresearch2023}.
+Another study of recruiters reported they were cautious of the AI's ability to make fair and accurate hiring decisions, and often found job candidates were unwilling to engage with AI assessments, potentially losing highly skilled candidates \cite{li2021algorithmic}.
 Therefore, even if model developers consider fairness metrics and precautions, a jobseeker’s trust will significantly affect the perceived fairness of any AI-based decisions.
+It is also important to recognize the inherent ethical considerations and power dynamics within recruitment, as the interests of jobseekers and employers often diverge.
+An ethical recruitment process should balance these competing interests, rather than solely serving as a mechanism for employers to filter out less-desirable candidates.